 10. DISCLAIMER AND LIMITATION OF LIABILITY

-10.1 CPA CafÉ DISCLAIMS ALL WARRANTIES, CONDITIONS, REPRESENTATIONS, INDEMNITIES AND GUARANTEES WITH RESPECT TO ANY MATTER, WHETHER EXPRESS OR IMPLIED (INCLUDING WITHOUT LIMITATION ANY WARRANTY OF PROFITABILITY, SATISFACTORY QUALITY, MERCHANTABILITY, FITNESS FOR ANY PARTICULAR PURPOSE, TITLE AND NON-INFRINGEMENT).
+10.2 CPA CAFÉ’ DISCLAIMS ALL WARRANTIES, CONDITIONS, REPRESENTATIONS, INDEMNITIES AND GUARANTEES WITH RESPECT TO ANY MATTER, WHETHER EXPRESS OR IMPLIED (INCLUDING WITHOUT LIMITATION ANY WARRANTY OF PROFITABILITY, SATISFACTORY QUALITY, MERCHANTABILITY, AND FITNESS FOR ANY PARTICULAR PURPOSE, TITLE AND NON-INFRINGEMENT).

-10.2 NOTWITHSTANDING ANY OTHER PROVISION OF THIS AGREEMENT, CPA CafÉ ADDITIONALLY DISCLAIMS ALL OBLIGATIONS AND LIABILITIES ON THE PART OF CPA CafÉ AND THOSE FOR WHOM IT IS IN LAW RESPONSIBLE FOR ANY DAMAGES, INCLUDING, BUT NOT LIMITED TO, INDIRECT, SPECIAL, AND CONSEQUENTIAL DAMAGES, ATTORNEYS’ AND EXPERTS’ FEES, AND COURT COSTS (EVEN IF CPA CafÉ HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES, FEES OR COSTS), ARISING OUT OF OR IN CONNECTION WITH THIS AGREEMENT.
+10.3 NOTWITHSTANDING ANY OTHER PROVISION OF THIS AGREEMENT, THE CPA CAFÉ ADDITIONALLY DISCLAIMS ALL OBLIGATIONS AND LIABILITIES ON THE PART OF CPA CAFÉ AND THOSE FOR WHOM IT IS IN LAW RESPONSIBLE FOR ANY DAMAGES, INCLUDING, BUT NOT LIMITED TO, INDIRECT, SPECIAL, AND CONSEQUENTIAL DAMAGES, ATTORNEYS’ AND EXPERTS’ FEES, AND COURT COSTS (EVEN IF CPA CAFÉ HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES, FEES OR COSTS), ARISING OUT OF OR IN CONNECTION WITH THIS AGREEMENT.

 11.1 During the term of this Agreement and for a period of twelve (12) months thereafter, regardless of the reason for termination, Affiliate agrees that it will not knowingly, directly or indirectly, solicit, engage, contract, license, or work with any client whose offer it or any of its Sub-Affiliates marketed hereunder without the prior written approval by an authorized party at CPA Café.
-Affiliate agrees and understands that CPA Café has incurred significant expense forming CPA Café ‘s Affiliate Network and in providing services for the benefit of its Clients, and Affiliate agrees and understands that in the event of a breach by Affiliate of this section, Affiliate SHALL pay CPA Café as liquidated damages an amount equal to CPA Café ‘s profits for the preceding twelve (12) months generated by the campaigns for such Client.
+Affiliate agrees and understands that DMi has incurred significant expense forming the CPA Café and in providing services for the benefit of its Clients, and Affiliate agrees and understands that in the event of a breach by Affiliate of this section, Affiliate shall pay CPA Café as liquidated damages an amount equal to CPA Café’s profits for the preceding twelve (12) months generated by the campaigns for such Client.
 The liquidated damage remedies provided herein in this section shall not preclude CPA Café from seeking injunctive relief.

-12.1 CPA Café may terminate this Agreement, at any time, on twelve (12) hours prior Notice to the Affiliate.
-The Affiliate may terminate this Agreement, at any time, on forty-eight (48) hours Notice to CPA Café.
+12.1 Upon notice, the CPA Café may terminate this Agreement and any campaign being performed.
+The Affiliate may terminate this Agreement, at any time, on forty-eight (48) hours prior written Notice to CPA Café.